CenWIDev/cwitc-website/src/site/about.md

 title: About
 layout: page.hbs
 ---
-This is a small Metalsmith demonstration site that aims at showing you a very basic site build with Metalsmith.
+Just a site some guys are putting together for a conference!